 (b) if the court is determining the value of the fish by reference to the number of fish, by multiplying the number by the value per fish prescribed in respect of fish of that class.

-(5) The additional penalty referred to in subsection (2) is irreducible in mitigation despite the provisions of any other Act.
+(5) The additional penalty referred to in subsection (2)(a) or (b) is irreducible in mitigation despite the provisions of any other Act.

 (6) A provision of the regulations may be prescribed for the purposes of subsection (1) by reference to the circumstances in which the offence is committed.

+[Section 222 amended by No. 43 of 2011 s.
+66.]

 223. Court may cancel or suspend authorisation

 (1) If a court convicts a person of an offence against this Act the court may, in addition to any other penalty imposed under this Act, cancel, or suspend for any period, any authorisation held by the person.